The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 Recovered $28,800 ($28K of $40K sunk cost)

-Built $15K monthly recurring model
+Built $15K/month recurring model

 42 hours total investment

-Days 1-2: The Brutal Post-Mortem
+Days 1–2: The brutal post-mortem

-Failure Point 1: Product Format Mismatch
+Failure Point 1: Product format mismatch

 What he built: Self-paced course